COVID-19 and Planning

 If you have provided applications or supporting information via post there will be a delay in processing them due to staff working remotely.

-Please allow 1 working day for the application to be set-up on our back office system, we will then send a confirmation letter to the Agent (if applicable)/Applicant which will include the Planning Application Number.
+Please allow 1 working day (excluding bank holidays & weekends) for the application to be set-up on our back office system, we will then send a confirmation letter to the Agent (if applicable)/Applicant which will include the Planning Application Number.

 Fees - you must quote the planning application number when making your payment.
 We accept payment via the following methods: